 Similar scales apply to on-chain staking for other supported assets.
 The more you stake, the more you make, with higher yields at each new threshold, thanks to lower commissions.

 We’ll compare rates and commissions in more detail in the next section of our Kraken staking review.
 However, to compare ETH commissions quickly, Coinbase generally keeps 25% of staking yields, whereas Binance takes 10% as commission.
-By comparison, Kraken keeps 20% of staking rewards as commission.
+By comparison, Kraken’s commission averages 15%, depending on the asset.

 Kraken’s staking yields are competitive, although the wide range of yields makes direct comparisons challenging.
-The platform also offers on-chain staking yields on a wider range of assets compared to competing platforms like Binance and Coinbase.
+The platform also offers on-chain staking yields on a wider range of assets compared to competing platforms, such as Binance and Coinbase.

-In previous articles, we reviewed Coinbase staking and Binance staking, which allows us to compare yields when each platform offers products for the same asset.
-Specifically, we can compare yields for Ethereum and Solana, which are both supported by all three platforms.
+In previous articles, we reviewed Coinbase staking and Binance staking, which allow us to compare yields when each platform offers products for the same asset.
+Specifically, we can compare yields for Ethereum and Solana, both of which are supported by all three platforms.

 Part of the difference in rates stems from the commission rates for each platform.
 The commission is deducted from staking rewards.
 For example, if you earn $100 from staking and the commission is 10%, you’ll be paid $90.
 Binance’s commission schedule is the easiest to follow at 10% for both Solana and Ethereum.
 Coinbase’s commission structure varies by asset and may be lower on some assets if the user subscribes to Coinbase One.
 Kraken is the toughest to follow due to the wider variety of cryptocurrencies eligible for on-chain staking.